Paul the Apostle: Last visit to Jerusalem and arrest

 Paul was taken to Caesarea, where the governor ordered that he be kept under guard in Herod's headquarters.
 "Five days later the high priest Ananias came down with some elders and an attorney, a certain Tertullus, and they reported their case against Paul to the governor."
 Both Paul and the Jewish authorities gave a statement "But Felix, who was rather well informed about the Way, adjourned the hearing with the comment, "When Lysias the tribune comes down, I will decide your case."
+Tradition identifies a vaulted cellar near the ruins of Caesaria's Crusader cathedral as the location of Paul's imprisonment.

 Marcus Antonius Felix then ordered the centurion to keep Paul in custody, but to "let him have some liberty and not to prevent any of his friends from taking care of his needs."
 He was held there for two years by Felix, until a new governor, Porcius Festus, was appointed.
 The "chief priests and the leaders of the Jews" requested that Festus return Paul to Jerusalem.
 After Festus had stayed in Jerusalem "not more than eight or ten days, he went down to Caesarea; the next day he took his seat on the tribunal and ordered Paul to be brought."
 When Festus suggested that he be sent back to Jerusalem for further trial, Paul exercised his right as a Roman citizen to "appeal unto Caesar".
 Finally, Paul and his companions sailed for Rome where Paul was to stand trial for his alleged crimes.

-Acts recounts that on the way to Rome for his appeal as a Roman citizen to Caesar, Paul was shipwrecked on "Melita" (Malta), where the islanders showed him "unusual kindness" and where he was met by Publius.
-From Malta, he travelled to Rome via Syracuse, Rhegium and Puteoli.
+Acts recounts that on the way to Rome for his appeal as a Roman citizen to Caesar, Paul was shipwrecked on Melita, which is present-day Malta, where the islanders showed him "unusual kindness."
+Paul's traveling companion and author of Acts of the Apostles, Luke, recorded that the islanders "built a fire and welcomed us all because it was raining and cold.
+Paul gathered a pile of brushwood and, as he put it on the fire, a poisonous snake, driven out by the heat, fastened itself on his hand.
+When the islanders saw the snake hanging from his hand, they said to each other, 'This man must be a murderer; for though he escaped from the sea, the goddess Justice has not allowed him to live.'”
+But Paul shook the snake off into the fire and suffered no ill effects."
+After this, Paul was met by Publius.
+From Malta, he travelled to Rome via Syracuse, Rhegium, and Puteoli.